PillowFishSticks/My-Resume/README.md

 ![Resume page](/assets/img/resume-website/resume.png)

 **My languages**
-- This section includeslanguages and frameworks that the site owner is proficient in, including HTML/CSS, Java/jQuery/ Python/Django.
+- This section includes languages and frameworks that the site owner is proficient in, including HTML/CSS, Java/jQuery/ Python/Django.

 **Education**
-- This section gives the educational background of the sitte owner.
+- This section gives the educational background of the site owner.
 - It includes three different insertions of different content studied at different universities.
 - All information is displayed in a column alongside experience.